-There are a lot of escrow questions that need to be addressed.
-First and foremost, an escrow is a deposit of funds, or a deed, by one party for the delivery to another party upon completion of a specific condition or event.
+In a nutshell, an escrow is a deposit of funds, or a deed, by one party for the delivery to another party upon completion of a specific condition or event.
 It is a neutral third party protecting the interests of all parties in the transaction.

 The open escrow is a “storehouse” for all monies, instructions, and documents necessary for the sale of a home.
 This includes the buyer providing funds for a down payment, and the seller depositing the deed and any other required papers.

 WHY DO I NEED AN ESCROW?

 An escrow account will guarantee that no funds or property change hands until ALL of the terms and conditions are met.
 The escrow holder carries the responsibility to watch over any funds or documents.
 They will then pay out the funds and/or transfer the title when all requirements have been met.

 Generally, the buyer or seller’s real estate agent will open the escrow.
 As soon the purchase agreement is complete, the agent will place the buyer’s initial deposit, if any, into the escrow account.

 HOW LONG IS AN ESCROW?